RIM-161 Standard Missile 3: Development

 The SM-3 evolved from the proven SM-2 Block IV design.
 The SM-3 uses the same solid rocket booster and dual thrust rocket motor as the Block IV missile for the first and second stages and the same steering control section and midcourse missile guidance for maneuvering in the atmosphere.
 To support the extended range of an exo-atmospheric intercept, additional missile thrust is provided in a new third stage for the SM-3 missile, containing a dual pulse rocket motor for the early exo-atmospheric phase of flight.

-Initial work was done to adapt SM-3 for land deployment ("Aegis ashore") to especially accommodate the Israelis, but they then chose to pursue their own system, Arrow 3.
+Initial work to adapt SM-3 for land deployment ("Aegis ashore") was undertaken for Israel, but Israel chose to pursue development of the Arrow 3.
 A group in the Obama administration envisioned a European Phased Adaptive Approach (EPAA) and SM-3 was chosen as the main vector of this effort because the competing U.S. THAAD does not have enough range and would have required too many sites in Europe to provide adequate coverage.
 Compared to the GMD's Ground-Based Interceptor however, the SM-3 Block I has about 1/5 to 1/6 of the range.
 A significant improvement in this respect, the SM-3 Block II variant widens the missile's diameter from 0.34 to 0.53 m, making it more suitable against intermediate-range ballistic missiles and intercontinental ballistic missiles.

 The highly modified Block IIA missile shares only the first-stage motor with the Block I. The Block IIA was "designed to allow for Japan to protect against a North Korean attack with fewer deployed ships" but it is also the key element of the EPAA phase 3 deployment in Europe.
 The Block IIA is being jointly developed by Raytheon and Mitsubishi Heavy Industries; the latter manages "the third-stage rocket motor and nose cone".
 The U.S. budgeted cost to date is $1.51 billion for the Block IIA.

 On 15 October 2024, RTX announced that the SM-3 Block IIA entered full-rate production.